-(m) Intangible Liabilities-Our finite-lived intangible liabilities include revenue contracts, consisting of PPAs and a proxy revenue swap, in addition to interconnection agreements, which resulted from the acquisitions of renewable generation facilities by WECI in our non-utility energy infrastructure segment.
-Intangible liabilities are amortized on a straight-line basis over their estimated useful lives, which is the term of the agreements.
-Amortization of the revenue contract intangible liabilities is recorded within operating revenues in the income statements.
+(m) Finite-Lived Intangible Asset and Liabilities-Our finite-lived intangible asset and liabilities include revenue contracts, consisting of PPAs and a proxy revenue swap, in addition to interconnection agreements, which resulted from the acquisitions of renewable generation facilities by WECI in our non-utility energy infrastructure segment.
+Our intangible asset and liabilities are amortized on a straight-line basis over their estimated useful lives, which is the term of the related agreement.
+Amortization of the revenue contract intangible asset and liabilities are recorded within operating revenues in the income statements.
 Amortization of the interconnection agreement intangible liabilities is recorded within other operation and maintenance in the income statements.
 The straight-line method of amortization is used because it best reflects the pattern in which the economic benefits of the intangibles are consumed or otherwise used.
-The amounts and useful lives assigned to intangible liabilities assumed impact the amount and timing of future amortization.
+The amounts and useful lives assigned to the intangible asset and liabilities assumed impact the amount and timing of future amortization.